 2. The right of peaceful assembly is, moreover, a valuable tool that can and has been used for the realisation of a wide range of other human rights, including socio-economic rights.
 It can be of particular importance to marginalised and disenfranchised members of society.
-Peaceful assembly is a legitimate use of the public space.
-A failure to recognise the right to participate in peaceful assemblies is a marker of repression.
+Peaceful assembly is a legitimate use of the public and private space subject to lawful, legitimate and proportionate restrictions A failure to recognise the right to participate in peaceful assemblies is a marker of repression.

 3. The first sentence of article 21 of the International Covenant on Civil and Political Rights provides that: “The right of peaceful assembly shall be recognized”.
 The right is articulated in similar general terms in other international, including regional, instruments.
 The content of the right has been elaborated upon by international bodies, for example in their views, concluding observations, resolutions, interpretive guidelines, and judicial decisions.
 In addition to being bound by international law to recognize the right of peaceful assembly, the vast majority of States also recognize the right in their respective national constitutions.

-4. The right of peaceful assembly protects the non-violent gathering of persons with a common expressive purpose in [a publicly accessible / the same] place.
+4. The right of peaceful assembly protects the non-violent intentional gathering of persons.
 The right of peaceful assembly constitutes an individual right that is exercised collectively.
 Inherent to the right is thus an associative element.

 5. Everyone can exercise the right of peaceful assembly.
 This includes children.
 In addition to its exercise by citizens, the right may also be exercised by, for example, foreign nationals, including migrant workers, asylum seekers and refugees, as well as stateless persons.

-6. Peaceful assemblies may take many forms, including demonstrations, meetings, processions, strikes, rallies, sit-ins and flash-mobs.
-Such gatherings are protected under article 21 whether they are stationary, such as pickets, or mobile, such as processions or marches.
-They may take place outdoors or indoors.
+6. Peaceful assemblies may take many forms, including demonstrations, public or private meetings, processions, strikes, rallies, sit-ins and flash-mobs.
+Such gatherings are protected under article 21 whether they are stationary, such as pickets, mobile, such as processions or marches.
+Although an assembly has generally been understood as a physical gathering of people, human rights protections, including for the rights to freedom of peaceful assembly, may apply to analogous interactions taking place online or through other new and emerging digital technologies, such as synchronized online protests addressing the official page of an institution on social media, video-conferences or online social gaming activities.

 7. In many cases, peaceful assemblies do not pursue controversial ideas or goals and cause little or no disruption.
 The aim might indeed be, for example, to commemorate a national day or celebrate the outcome of a sporting event.
-However, peaceful assemblies are sometimes used to pursue ideas or goals that are somehow contentious, and their scale or nature can cause disruption, for example of vehicular or pedestrian movement or economic activity.
+However, peaceful assemblies are sometimes used to pursue ideas or goals that are somehow contentious, and their scale or nature can cause disruption, for example of vehicular or pedestrian movement, or economic activity.
 They may be intended to have these consequences, without necessarily calling into question the protection such assemblies should enjoy.
 To the extent that these events may create security or other risks, they have to be managed within a human rights framework.

 8. The recognition of the right of peaceful assembly imposes a corresponding obligation on States parties to respect and ensure the exercise of the right.
 This requires States to allow such assemblies to take place with no unwarranted interference and, whenever it is needed, to facilitate the exercise of the right and to protect the participants.
+The states also have the positive obligation to protect individuals exercising the right, from third parties.
 The right of peaceful assembly is not absolute, but any restrictions must be narrowly drawn.
 There are, in effect, limitations on the limitations that may be imposed.